The SAT Essay is scored separately from the rest of the SAT now, thanks to the changes that went into effect in March 2016.

-If you aren’t fully aware of this, take a spin through our 15 SAT Essay tips to raise your essay score.
+If you aren’t fully aware of the SAT essay building blocks, take a spin through our 15 SAT Essay tips to raise your essay score.

-But how do you push your essay to the next level?
+But how do you push your essay to the next level, from "adequate" to "outstanding?"
 That’s what this article is about.

 The Big Secret

 You’ll have to practice this.
 The perfect SAT essay is like a puzzle that happens to be in written form—it can be mastered, but to do it well and completely every time requires practice with a lot of sample topics.
 You need to learn the format of an effective essay and how to fill out a complete essay within 50 minutes.